Y0r/D8-PWA-Push/README.md

 automatically placed in your serviceworker file (pwa/js/serviceworker.js).
 Look if JS not exist you will must replace it manually from pwa/modules/pwa_push/js/PushCode.js.
-7.1) Note: The PushCode.JS code will not be deleted automatically.
+7.1) !Note: The PushCode.JS code will not be deleted automatically.
 8) Go to https://console.developers.google.com/apis/ and create new project.
 9) Go to Credentials tab and create new API key.
 You must write this key in GCM field.
 (Go to https://YourSiteName.com/admin/config/pwa/push-config)